 Located in L’Anse-au-Griffon in Gaspé, Manoir Le Boutillier evokes the frantic lifestyles of masters and servants in 1850.
 The larger-than-life figure, John Le Boutillier, ran the house.
 Originally from the Island of Jersey, his double career covered much of the 19th century.
 As a politician, he staunchly defended the interests of the region.
 As a businessman, he launched one of the most prominent salted and dried cod processing and distribution businesses.
 Nobody remains indifferent regarding the path of this self-made man, whose way of life was governed by one rule: hard work!

-The prestigious and magnificently restored Manoir Fraser first served as a trading post, prior to becoming the residence of Governor, James Murray, after the Conquest.
-The Fraser family took possession of the property in 1802.
+Manoir Fraser is closely linked to the development of Rivière-de-Loup, from the acquisition of the seigneury by Alexandre Fraser in 1802 until the departure of its last resident, Thérèse-Caroline Fraser, in 1983..
 The comfort of the rooms, luxuriousness of the original furnishings, and imposing presence of the office, in which the seigneur received his tenants, clearly illustrate the feudal system in this part of the country.
 They also evoke the considerable influence of this important bourgeois family on the rapid growth of Rivière-du-Loup and the rest of the region in the 19th century.

 Maison J.-A. Vachon